Porichthys notatus: Vocalization

 Both male and female of the species produce vocalizations.
 The female may produce a brief grunting sound, usually in agonistic encounters.
 The Type II male performs similar behaviors to the female.
 The Type I male is much more vocal, both in conflict situations and in courtship.
 He utters long strings of shorter grunts and growls while fighting, but his courtship call is more of a prolonged hum.
 This sound is only produced at night.
 He may produce this sound for over an hour at a time, reaching frequencies near 98-106 Hz.
 When a male makes the sound, gravid females respond by moving toward him.

 Side view of a plainfin midshipman fish.

 The fish produces the sound using the muscles of its modified swim bladder.
 It receives the sound in its saccule, a sensory organ in the inner ear.
 During the breeding season, hormones induce the microscopic anatomy of the female's saccules to change in such a way that she can better sense the harmonics of the male's calls.

 People in some areas are very familiar with the sound of this fish.
 Where there are many breeding males, the sound of many simultaneous long, loud underwater courtship calls can be clearly heard on land.
 In parts of Washington and in the San Francisco Bay Area there are noisemaking populations.
 The fish is notorious in Sausalito, California, where a community of people live on houseboats.
 The resident population of the fish becomes very obvious during the breeding season, when it spends the night vocalizing so loudly it keeps the houseboat residents awake.
-Its calling is most intense between midnight and 6:00a.m.
+Its calling is most intense between midnight and 6:00 a.m.
 Despite its annoying behavior the fish inspired an affectionate local tribute in Sausalito, the Humming Toadfish Festival.

 The sound of the vocalization has been likened to a chorus of kazoos, B-29s flying in formation, an amplifier, a didgeridoo, "a drone of bees or maybe even the chanting of monks," and "an orchestra full of mournful, rasping oboes."